New Programs to Reduce your Cyber Risk

 2. Vulnerabilities: Weaknesses in your environment.

-Software vulnerabilities are growing at an alarming rate as we product more software and reuse components or services that contain unknown vulnerabilities.
+Software vulnerabilities are growing at an alarming rate as we produce more software and reuse components or services that contain unknown vulnerabilities.
 The top 10 ISVs today have over 10,000 critical (level 8 to 10) active vulnerabilities and they continue to grow each year with another 1,600 level 8 to 10 discovered last year.

 OWASP defines the following parameters to estimate your Vulnerability exposure: